pfrackowiak01/pfrackowiak01/README.md

 ## 👋 Hello, I'm Paweł!

-- Level 23 👾
+- Level 24 👾
 - I am a graduate of Computer Science from the [Maritime University in Gdynia](https://umg.edu.pl) 👨‍🎓
+- I am studying of Computer Science in the [University in Gdańsk](https://ug.edu.pl) 👨‍🎓
 - Inspired to become a future Game Developer 👨‍💻 or Game Designer 📝📊
-- With a keen interest in also pursuing a career as a PHP Web Developer 🕸🌏
+- With a keen interest in also pursuing a career as a PHP Web Developer 🕸 or embedded C/C++ Developer 🌏

 ---